The Arts Society

-The National Association of Decorative and Fine Arts Societies (NADFAS), operating under the name The Arts Society, is a national organisation in the United Kingdom promoting education in the arts and the preservation of artistic heritage.
+The National Association of Decorative and Fine Arts Societies (NADFAS), operating under the name The Arts Society, is a national organisation in the United Kingdom promoting education in the arts, the preservation of artistic heritage and the advancement of the arts.

-It was founded in 1968 and operates through a network of regional membership societies, with a headquarters in London.
+It was founded in 1968 and operates through a network of membership societies in England, Scotland, Wales, Northern Ireland and the Channel Islands, with a central office in London.
+There are also member societies in Belgium, Germany, France, Malta, Spain, Australia and New Zealand.
 It is a registered charity under English law.

 The charity was rebranded as The Arts Society in 2017, but retains its official name.
+Under its new operating name the charity operates across the whole spectrum of arts from garden design through film to music, whilst not forgetting the fine and decorative arts.

-Its founding President was Sir Trenchard Cox.
-As of 2018 The Duchess of Gloucester is the society's patron, and Loyd Grossman is its president.
+As of 2025 The Duchess of Gloucester is the Society's patron, and Hilary Kay is its president.

+The charity is governed by a Board of Trustees elected by the member societies.
+The current Chair is Jeremy Thomas, the Vice Chair is Jo Ward and the Treasurer is Trevor Walters.
+The permanent staff at the central office are led by Chief Executive Ian Arnold.

+Member societies run a programme of talks given by the charity's directory of accredited lecturers.
+The social side is an important element of the societies with most running short trips or longer holidays.
+Many societies are involved in one of the charity's three volunteering arms: Arts Volunteering, Heritage Volunteering and Trails of Discovery.

+Members receive a quarterly magazine and the newsletters Monthly Highlights with news of arts events of interest and Instant Expert.
+In 2025 the charity launched a series of Vodcasts Artfully Said and short films on works of art Art Takes available on the Society's You Tube channel.

 In 2011, NADFAS published a handbook explaining how to record a church organ, and how to find existing publicly available details of a church organ on the National Pipe Organ Register in the United Kingdom.

 In 2020, it launched The Arts Society Connected, a digital platform hosting a series of free online lectures and other arts activities, to support its members and other people aged over 70 who were self-isolating during the COVID-19 pandemic in the United Kingdom.